 Smart Multimedia Beyond the Visible Spectrum

-While new sensing technology has greatly expanded the scope and capability of traditional multimedia system, it is still challenging tasks to process, analyse, and understand captured images or videos.
-IN particular, each type of data has its unique properties.
+While new sensing technology has greatly expanded the scope and capability of traditional multimedia system, it is still a challenging task to process, analyse, and understand captured images or videos.
+In particular, each type of data has its unique properties.
 This requires smart multimedia technologies to be developed so that domain specific knowledge can be embedded into the data processing, and to allow exploration of new methods that enables knowledge transfer between domains and fusion of data from different modalities.

-- Processing of image and video data captured in the ultraviolet, infrared, multispectral, and hyperspectral form.
+- Processing of image and video data captured in the ultraviolet, infrared, multispectral, hyperspectral and SAR form.

 - Image denoising